By Solution

 Ra – Average Surface Roughness

 While most people refer to Ra as Center Line Average or Arithmetic Average, it is the average roughness between a roughness profile and the mean line.
 This is the most commonly used parameter for surface finish.
-The Ra surface finish chart is also one of the most used for absolute values.
+The Ra surface roughness scale, often presented as a surface finish chart, shows typical Ra values used in engineering and manufacturing applications.

 Rmax – Vertical Distance from Peak to Valley